The Shadows Lurking in the Equations

-FuzzyGraph, on the other hand, visualizes equations in Non-Binary mode - showing not only where an equation are exactly equal, but also where the equation nearly equal and where the equation is far from equal (where the error is high).
-Sometimes, these high error areas form clear visual shadow-like features.
+FuzzyGraph, on the other hand, visualizes equations in a Fuzzy/Non-Binary mode - showing not only where an equation are exactly equal, but also where the equation nearly equal and where the equation is far from equal (where the error is high).
+And when we look at things in this Non-Binary way, we can suddenly see the previously invisible mathematical shadows have been lurking in the equations .

 Let's look at some examples...